History of the Choral Ensembles at Mount Holyoke

 Professor Catharine Melhorn (with degrees from Smith College, University of California at Berkeley, and the University of Illinois) came to Mount Holyoke in 1970 to direct Concert Choir and was named Choral Director in 1971.
 Under her quarter century of leadership, Mount Holyoke choirs won critical acclaim throughout the US and abroad (South America, Russia, Sweden, Spain, central and eastern Europe, England and Wales, and Costa Rica).

-Kimberly Dunn Adams, who now teaches at Western Michigan University, joined the Mount Holyoke faculty in 2006.
+Kimberly Dunn Adams joined the Mount Holyoke faculty in 2006.
 Under her direction, all three ensembles continued their legacy of performing diverse and socially relevant repertoire.
 Miguel Ángel Felipe acted as interim director of the choirs during the 2009-2010 school year while Professor Adams was finishing her doctorate degree at the Oberlin Conservatory of Music.

-Our current director, Lindsay Summers Pope, became the Director of Choral Activities and Visiting Lecturer in Music at Mount Holyoke College in 2011.
-She conducts the Glee Club, Chorale, and Chamber Singers.
-Today's Chorale, Glee Club, and Chamber Singers perform a challenging, varied repertoire for women's voices.
+Lindsay Summers Pope '07 was the Director of Choral Activities and Visiting Lecturer in Music at Mount Holyoke College from 2011 through 2016.
+Under her direction, the choral groups performed a challenging, varied repertoire for women's voices, joint concerts for mixed chorus, and led an alumnae tour of Ireland in Summer 2015.
 All of the choral ensembles continue the tradition of presenting the annual Christmas Vespers concerts on campus, in New York City, and in Boston.
 Choral music at Mount Holyoke is still going strong, with almost 200 students involved in singing every year.